docker init

 Initialize a project with the files necessary to run the project in a container.

-Docker Desktop 4.18 and later provides the Docker Init plugin with the docker init CLI command.
+Docker Desktop provides the docker init CLI command.
 Run docker init in your project directory to be walked through the creation of the following files with sensible defaults for your project:

 • .dockerignore